linux070/-ocs01-test/README.md

 ```

 **step 7**

-insert "3" to claim your test token, then you can proceed to play w any number of your choice.
+-  insert "3" to claim your test token.
+-  you can then proceed to play w any number of your choice.